CodeYourFuture/The-Piscine/Project-Spaced-Repetition-Tracker/README.md

 - The website must contain a drop-down which lists exactly 5 users
 - All of the users must have no agenda when starting from a "clean state" with no stored data
+- Selecting a user must load the relevant user's agenda from storage
 - Selecting a user must display the agenda for the relevant user (see manual testing below)
 - If there is no agenda for the selected user, a message is displayed to explain this
 - The website must contain a form with inputs for a topic name and a date picker.
 The form should also have a submit button.